Photo Credit: Rajashree Ghosh

 Mission and History

-In 1992, the Women's Studies Program at Brandeis University opened its doors to academic scholars who were on leave from other universities, in retirement or working independently.
-Talented individuals working on projects of particular relevance to women and gender became members of the Scholars Program.
-While conducting their own research and writing, they gave lectures, organized panels, collaborated on projects and supervised students.
+In 1992, the Women's, Gender and Sexuality Studies Program at Brandeis University opened its doors to academic scholars who were on leave from other universities, in retirement or working independently, conducting their own research and writing.